marcwright/angular-recipes-frontend-with-router/README.md

 	    "heroku-postbuild": "ng build --prod"
 	  },
 	 ```
+1. Copy `"typescript": "YOUR_VERSION"` from devDependencies to dependencies to also inform Heroku what typescript version to use.

+1. `npm install enhanced-resolve@3.3.0 --save-dev`
+1. `npm i express path`

 1. In the root of your project: `touch server.js`.
 Replace the path with the name of your project folder.